thegworld/gtx-browser/tools/rust/README.md

 ## Background

-Like with Clang, Chromium uses bleeding edge Rust tooling.
+Like with Clang, GTx Browser uses bleeding edge Rust tooling.
 We track the upstream projects' latest development as closely as possible.
-However, Chromium cannot use official Rust builds for various reasons which require us to match the Rust LLVM backend version with the Clang we use.
+However, GTx Browser cannot use official Rust builds for various reasons which require us to match the Rust LLVM backend version with the Clang we use.

-It would not be reasonable to build the tooling for every Chromium build, so we build it centrally (with the scripts here) and distribute it for all to use (also fetched with the scripts here).
+It would not be reasonable to build the tooling for every GTx Browser build, so we build it centrally (with the scripts here) and distribute it for all to use (also fetched with the scripts here).